djmsampson/layout2/code/layout/readme.txt

 3. INSTALLATION

-GLT2 supports MATLAB R2013b onwards with HG2.
-To start MATLAB with HG2,
-use the command line switch -hgVersion 2.

 GLT2 can be installed by running its 'install' function.
 To verify correct installation, type 'ver layout' at the MATLAB command line, and check for